 Expensive gyms need not apply!

-Why cardio, strength and flexibility activities?
+Why cardio, strength and range of motion activities?

 Cardio activities are good for your heart, lungs and circulatory system.
 And moving your body feels great.
 To get started, walking is the simplest cardio activity you can do.

 Strength exercises, such as biceps curls and pelvic lifts, focus on your muscles.
 Muscles help support all the joints in your body and your movement.
-Flexibility stretches are all about keeping you limber for bending, reaching and turning with ease.
+Stretches are all about keeping you limber for bending, reaching and turning with ease.
 Most people don’t stretch their muscles enough and wonder why they feel stiff and sore.

 Remember the benefits.